Return to list Post a new post

 ×

 Macau is called "Monte Carlo of the East".
 It was originally part of Xiangshan County, Guangdong Province, and was later occupied by Portugal.
 It returned to the motherland in 1999.
 It is connected to Zhuhai City in the north and the Hong Kong Special Administrative Region in the east, only 40 nautical miles away.
-The economic structure of Macau is mainly composed of export manufacturing, tourism and gaming, finance, real estate and construction.
+The economic structure of Macau is mainly composed of export manufacturing, Tourism and gaming, finance, real estate and construction.
 Macau's tourism industry is very developed.
 The superior geographical location, pleasant tropical climate and developed service facilities make it quite influential in the international tourism industry.
 The main attractions include: the Ruins of St. Paul's, the Guia Cathedral, and the Lisboa Casino.

 Macao-Macau Puji Temple, Ruins of St. Paul's, Fortress of Macau, A-Ma Temple, Catholic Museum, Maritime Museum